SahibAliyev5/email-spam-classifier/README.md

 → Spam / not-spam prediction
 ```

+The trained models are saved as scikit-learn pipelines, so each saved model contains both the vectorizer and the classifier.

 ## Dataset

 This project uses the [Email Spam Classification Dataset](https://www.kaggle.com/datasets/purusinghvi/email-spam-classification-dataset/data) from Kaggle.

-The dataset contains 83,446 labeled email records classified as spam or not spam, and was created by combining the 2007 TREC Public Spam Corpus and the Enron-Spam Dataset.
+The dataset contains **83,446 labeled email records** classified as spam or not spam.
+It was created by combining the **2007 TREC Public Spam Corpus** and the **Enron-Spam Dataset**.

 After downloading the dataset, place the CSV file at: